Modern Slavery Statement

 Greencell’s vision is for workers to be fairly treated and rewarded in working conditions that are safe and secure with the freedom to develop and grow their careers.
-Greencell aims to achieve this by working in close collaboration with its own growing operations, Westfalia Fruit, and long-term partner growers; clearly communicating the ETI base code requirements in a targeted fashion in line with the company’s short, medium and long-term ethical objectives, as described in Greencell’s ethical strategy.
+Greencell aims to achieve this by working in close collaboration with its growing operations, Westfalia Fruit, and long-term partner growers; communicating the ETI base code requirements in a targeted fashion in line with the company’s objectives and targets as described in Greencell’s ethical strategy.
 Greencell’s ethical strategy has been developed following a thorough risk assessment of its supply base.
 Informed by our risk assessments, Greencell conducts due diligence across our operations and our supply chains by monitoring for indicators of any form of modern slavery and to ensure that there are sufficient controls in place.

-Greencell’s ethical, technical and buying teams meet formally with key suppliers, at least annually, to specifically discuss human trafficking and worker welfare in their supply chain.
-The CSR Manager and the Technical Team will visit the supplier’s premises; providing an opportunity to observe “business ethical activities, working conditions and carry out worker interviews to ensure suppliers are not breaching the ETI Base Code or Modern Slavery Act.
+Greencell’s ethical, technical, and buying teams meet formally with key suppliers, at least annually, to specifically discuss human trafficking and worker welfare in their supply chain.
+The CSR Manager, Responsible Sourcing Managers and the Technical Team will visit the supplier’s premises; providing an opportunity to observe “business ethical activities, working conditions, recruitment practices and carry out worker interviews to ensure suppliers are not breaching the ETI Base Code or the Modern Slavery Act.

 In accordance with section 54(4) of the Modern Slavery Act 2015; Greencell works with first-tier suppliers to ensure slavery and/or human trafficking is not taking place within their own supply chains.
 Each supplier signs Greencell’s “Policy on Forced Labour within the supply chain” demonstrating their commitment to identifying and eradicating anti-slavery and human trafficking.

 Greencell is committed to carrying out business with suppliers who are working to ensure continuous improvements are made within their own operations and that of their supply chain.